Blaco/Pose-Bone-Transforms/README.md

 # Pose Bone Transforms
 Lightweight Blender addon to quickly setup both proportion deltas and procedural bones in Source 1

-*Supports both 2.79 and 2.8+, download appropriate version of script*
+*Supports both legacy 2.79 and 2.8+ (all the way up to 4.x), download appropriate version of script*

 ## Copy Pose Bone Transforms
 Copies a bone's parent space translation or rotation coordinates to the clipboard for procedural bone setup (also available in [SourceOps](https://github.com/bonjorno7/SourceOps))